Secret Story (Portuguese TV series)

-Secret Story – Casa dos Segredos (occasionally be referred as Casa dos Segredos) is a Portuguese reality competition television show based on the original French series Secret Story, and part of the franchise of the same name.
+Secret Story – Casa dos Segredos (occasionally be referred as Casa dos Segredos) is a Portuguese reality competition television show based on the French series Secret Story, and part of the franchise of the same name.
 The first episode was broadcast on 3 October 2010 on TVI.

-Like the original French version, although Secret Story is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
+Like the original French version, the show is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, but has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.
 The housemates are cut off from the outside world for ten to fifteen weeks in a house called "house of secrets", where every room is fitted with cameras, except the restroom.
 They have to keep a secret while trying to discover the other housemates' one.

+During the seventh season, a new official app for the TVI Reality platform was launched, developed by the Portuguese technology company Magycal, introducing real-time content, audience voting, and AI-powered facial recognition of housemates across all shows on the channel.